dummymeuporg/dummyweb/README.rst

 "Envs" folder has been created in your personal user's folder with your new virtual environment.

-For deactivate it:
+In order to deactivate it:

 .. code-block:: bash

 	deactivate

-For activate it:
+In order to activate it:

 .. code-block:: bash